nrlheni/friend-management-app/README.md

 ## Notes
-- You need to move to other tab to refresh the data after do some actions (accept, reject, block)
-- If you find the page can't be loaded, then just restart the server and open the url that provided in console/terminal
+If you find the page can't be loaded, then just restart the server and open the url that provided in console/terminal